 How do you know if you are ready for advanced calisthenics workout routine?

 First of all – they seem too hard to be executed by an average person.
 That’s because foundational strength and mobility aren’t enough to learn the move.
 Don’t get me wrong.
-They will help you, but advanced skills require specific kind of strength.
+They will help you, but advanced skills require a specific kind of strength.
 Later, we’ll provide you with a workout to develop the necessary strength.

-Second factor is the time required to learn the skill.
+The second factor is the time required to learn the skill.
 As I said earlier, these movements always take time to learn, unless you’re a freak of nature.
 Don’t expect to get a planchet or a one arm pull-up in your first or even 50th try.
 It will take time.

 It’s really important that you master the fundamentals before trying to accomplish advanced moves.

-Going back to the skill aspect – you shouldn’t just go all in and try do do a press-to-handstand or front lever without prepping for it!
+Going back to the skill aspect – you shouldn’t just go all in and try do a press-to-handstand or front lever without prepping for it!
 You should learn to take the necessary steps first.
 We call them progressions.